Combinatorics of orbit configuration spaces: A generalization of Dowling lattices

 To see that $\pi_n$ is injective, suppose $(\wt{\alpha},z_\alpha)$ also maps to $\lambda$.
 We construct an element $(g,\sigma)\in \G$ transporting $(\wt{\beta}_\lambda,z_\lambda)\mapsto(\wt{\alpha},z_\alpha)$.
 There exists some permutation $\sigma\in \sym$ such that $\sigma.B_i = A_i$ for all $i$ and $\sigma.z_{\beta}^{-1}(\oo_j) = z_{\alpha}^{-1}(\oo_j)$ for all $j$, as these sets have equal size respectively.
 Next, fix representative colorings $a_i:A_i\to G$ for $\wt{A}_i$.
 Define $g = (g_1,\ldots,g_n)\in G^n$ as follows: if $r\in B_i$ take $g_r= a_i(\sigma(r))$; otherwise $r\in Z_j$ so $z_{\lambda}(r),z_{\alpha}(\sigma(r))$ belong to the same orbit $\oo_j$ and we take $g_r$ to be such that $g_r.z_\lambda(r) = z_\alpha(\sigma(r))$. \end{proof}

 \begin{example}[\textbf{Type C Dowling poset}] Recall from Example \ref{ex:typeC} the poset $\D(G,S)$ where $G=\Z_2$ acts on $S$ trivially.
-The set of orbits, viewed as a quotient of $\D[2](G,S)$ by the action of $\G[2]$, are depicted in Figure \ref{fig:OZ2} for $S=\{\pm1\}$.
+The set of orbits, viewed as a quotient of $\D[2](G,S)$ by the action of $\G[2]$, is depicted in Figure \ref{fig:OZ2} for $S=\{\pm1\}$ (the figure is also labeled by objects that will be explained in Example \ref{ex:typeCP}).

 \end{example}

 \begin{example}[\textbf{Hexagonal Dowling poset}] Recall the poset $\D(G,S)$ from Example \ref{ex:Z6} where $G=\Z_6$ acts on $S=\{e,z_1,z_2,z_3,w_1,w_2\}$.
 Since $\O(S)=\{\oo(e),\oo(z),\oo(w)\}$, the orbits are in bijection with $\O$--labeled partitions of $n$ where $\O$ is a 3-element set.
 The set of orbits when $n=2$, viewed as a quotient of $\D[2](G,S)$ by the action of $\G[2]$, are depicted in Figure \ref{fig:OZ6-OZ4}.